 He has undertaken field research in Latin America, China, India, Southeast Asia, the Middle East, sub-Saharan Africa, the Pacific and has written extensively on the economies of developing countries with a focus on poverty and social inequality.
 He has also undertaken research in Health Economics (UN Economic Commission for Latin America and the Caribbean (ECLAC), CEPAL -ILPES -UNICEF, Government of Venezuela, John Hopkins International Journal of Health Services (1979, 1983) UNFPA, CIDA).

 His recent research focusses on economic and social policy, health economics, geopolitics, globalization.

 Academic, Research and Advisory positions:

-University of Ottawa, Department of Economics, current position: Professor of Economics, emeritus, (1968- )
+University of Ottawa, Department of Economics, current position: Professor of Economics, emeritus, (First academic appointment in 1968- )

 National University of Cordoba, Argentina (1976), Visiting Professor, Social Policy Institute.
 Under ILO-UNDP Contract

 Central University of Venezuela, Caracas (1976), Development Studies Centre (CENDES), Visiting Scholar and Lecturer

 UN African Institute for Economic and Social Planning (IDEP), Dakar.
 Research Scholar and Lecturer, (1976)